scottishgovernment/resources.mygov.scot/design-standards/design-essentials/icons.md

 <br>

 ## SVG files
-The full back catalogue of icon formats including svg files in a range of pre-set sizes can be downloaded from the **[http://google.github.io/material-design-icons/](http://google.github.io/material-design-icons/)**.
+The full back catalogue of icon formats including svg files in a range of pre-set sizes can be downloaded from the **[Material Design website](http://google.github.io/material-design-icons/)**.

 <br>

 ## Github Repository
-The complete set of icons including all formats available can be accessed in the **[https://github.com/google/material-design-icons](https://github.com/google/material-design-icons)**.
+The complete set of icons including all formats available can be accessed in the **[Material Design website](https://github.com/google/material-design-icons)**.

 <br>

 ## Material Design Icon Web Font
-Icons are also available in glyph form via the custom webfont which is available to download through the **[http://google.github.io/material-design-icons/](http://google.github.io/material-design-icons/)**.
+Icons are also available in glyph form via the custom webfont which is available to download through the **[Material Design website](http://google.github.io/material-design-icons/)**.

 Examples of Material Design icons that we commonly use:
 <br>